stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 So, we've got consistent cache busting and independent deployments, all under the control of a single team, and that's great, but what about when a Web Component has to change in some fundamental way?

-#### What About Breaking Changes?
+#### What About Breaking Changes? - Versioning

-Brreaking changes are anything that would cause an error or disruption to our dependents.
+Breaking changes are anything that would cause an error or disruption to our dependents.
 When talking about Web Components, things that fit into that category are:

 * Anything that changes the expected size of the Component in the browser.
   * This is Component-specific.
 Some scenarios using Web Components may allow for certain  changes in size without considering them to be breaking.